MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/work-mps-auth-tool.md

 ---
-title: Work with management packs in the Authoring Tool
+title: Work with Management Packs in the Authoring Tool
 description: Describes how to work with management packs in the Service Manager Authoring Tool. ms.custom: UpdateFrequency3, engagement-fy24 ms.service: system-center